sara-nl/sne-es-db/slides/sne_databases_h1.md

 # Concepts: Transactions

-A transaction is a __logical unit of work__: Group commands into a single transaction with rollback and commit options.
+A transaction is a __logical unit of work__: Group commands into a single transaction with rollback and commit options
 <br>
 ![original 100%](sources/transactions.gif)